Rio Grande Gorge

-The Rio Grande Gorge is a geological feature in northern New Mexico where the watercourse of the Rio Grande follows a tectonic chasm.
+The Rio Grande Gorge is a geological feature in northern New Mexico where the watercourse of the Rio Grande follows an eroded chasm.
 Beginning near the Colorado border, the approximately 50 mi gorge runs from northwest to southwest of Taos, New Mexico, through the basalt flows of the Taos Plateau volcanic field.
 The gorge depth is 800 ft just south of the Rio Grande Gorge Bridge, which spans the gorge 10 mi northwest of Taos.

 Geology

 Geologically, the Rio Grande Gorge is a canyon, carved out by erosion over the last several million years.
-The Rio Grande Gorge and its river follow a topographical low within the larger Rio Grande Rift; a mixture of volcanic activity, shifting tectonic plates, and erosion out of layers of gravels and lava yielded the recognizable narrow, deep gorge visible today.
+The Rio Grande Gorge and its river follow a topographical low within the larger Rio Grande Rift; a mixture of volcanic activity, shifting tectonic plates, and erosion of layers of gravels and lava yielded the recognizable narrow, deep gorge visible today.

 Ecosystem

 The canyon ecosystem descends 800 ft from rim to river, creating a unique diversity in plant and animal life.
 Ancient piñon and juniper forests are home to 500-year-old trees.
 Wildlife include mule deer, red-tailed hawk, mountain blue-bird, prairie dog and big horn sheep.

 The climate is semi-arid with summer thunderstorms common in July and August, and snow possible from November through March.
 Summer temperatures range from 45 to 90 F and in winter from −15 to 45 F.